Simulation of the seismic performance of nonstructural systems

 - PI: E. "Manos" Maragakis, University of Nevada, Reno

-A series of experiments are underway at the University of Nevada, Reno to investigate the seismic behavior of ceiling-piping-partition nonstructural systems.
+A series of experiments were performed at the University of Nevada, Reno to investigate the seismic behavior of ceiling-piping-partition nonstructural systems.

 The objectives of these experiments are: